shuPA04/shuPA04.github.io/_posts/2023-04-14-pitch-positioning.md

 ![ApEn between halves](\img\posts\pitch-positioning\ApEn2.png)

 In summary, ApEn values can offer valuable insights into the tactical/individual behaviors of players, such as their defensive or attacking orientations, as well as their tactical roles and actions.
-When combined with additional contextual information, ApEn can be an effective performance indicator for evaluating tactical aspects of a player's performance.
+When combined with additional contextual information, ApEn could be an effective performance indicator for evaluating tactical aspects of a player's performance.

 ### 3.3 &nbsp; &nbsp; Limitation